 Sheng Yong Xing 晟永兴

 Sheng Yong Xing is a Michelin one-star restaurant for Peking Duck located at Five on the Bund.
-Here, it’s Bund-side views and service to match.
-The second location at the Foxconn Building in Lujiazui, but it doesn’t have the same feel as the Bund locale.
+It is my favorite restaurant for Peking Duck in Shanghai — great service, great locale, and consistently tasty.
+They do have a second location at the Foxconn Building in Lujiazui, but it doesn’t have the same feel as the Bund locale.

 They use 45-day-old ducks and roast them over jujube wood.
 Each duck even comes with a QR code which you can scan to trace its source, given as a keepsake along with a duck keyring.
 In addition to the duck, the menu features contemporary Chinese dishes.
 While it is fine dining-style duck, it’s not a whole lot more for the experience and level of service.